bazorbital/sb/smooth-booking/readme.txt

 2. Employee administration table with quick actions.

 == Changelog ==
+= 0.13.0 =
+* Added a Calendar workspace that renders location-specific employee columns, configurable time slots, colour-coded appointments, and inline creation/edit/delete actions surfaced through the shared appointment modal.
+* Introduced General settings for time-slot length that drive both the appointment forms and calendar grid, alongside repository support for retrieving employee appointments within a daily range.
+* Extended appointment entities with service colour metadata, delivered dedicated calendar JavaScript/CSS assets, and shipped PHPUnit coverage for the new settings sanitisation and calendar aggregation logic.

 = 0.12.0 =
 * Revamped the Employees drawer with tabbed General, Location, Services, and Schedule sections so administrators can manage locations, visibility, service availability, and working hours from a single panel.
 * Added per-employee service price overrides with validation to prevent negative or non-numeric entries and persisted overrides in the repository layer.